LaxmanSudhan/LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval/README.md

 ### Decision 2: Grok-3-mini over GPT-4

 Why?
 Because the assignment doesn't specify a model, and Grok's function calling is solid.
 Also, xAI's API rate limits are generous for testing.

+### Decision 3: Explicit Tool Error Messages

+When a tool fails (division by zero, DB error, timeout), the agent returns a structured error:

+`TOOL ERROR (ZeroDivisionError): Division by zero is undefined.`

+The LLM sees this and responds naturally.
+The agent never crashes.